singhkunal2050/singhkunal2050v2/src/blog/2021-12-23-a-simple-web-accessibility-trick-that-you-most-probably-missed.md

 imageAlt: "Web Accessibilty "
 readTime: 2 Minutes ⌚
 ---
-At regular users we tend to ignore the problems which we do not come across, one such problem can be related to accessibility.
+As regular users we tend to ignore the problems which we do not come across, one such problem can be related to accessibility.
 I was approached by a visually disabled individual who had a feedback for a website that we recently built.
 The guy was working in the same organization as a Sales Associate and was a good friend.

 **The problem was he had to always navigate through the long menu items before reaching the content of any page.**